Not-to-miss destinations on a Queensland road trip for families

 Around 1352km from the Sunshine coast, this drive will be approximately 15 hours via the Bruce/A1 Highway.
 I would recommend doing over at least a few days.
 You could stop off at the following destinations on route Gladstone, Rockhampton, Mackay, Airlie Beach (gateway to Whitsundays), Townsville (gateway to Magnetic Island).

 The City of Cairns itself has an esplanade lined with bars and restaurants and nightlife and there is also a large man-made lagoon.
-With kids, you may prefer to stay at one of the quieter Northern Beaches such as Palm Cove.
+With kids, you may prefer to stay at one of the quieter Northern Beaches such as Palm Cove or Trinity Beach.